ch4se/OpenFrEON/README.md

 # Printable—not-included Parts

-The only printed pieces not included in this repository are the various degrees of mounting clips—these parts can be found on [Comma.ai's GitHub](https://github.com/commaai/neo/tree/master/case/eon).
+The only printed pieces not included in this repository are the various degree mounting clips—these parts can be found on [Comma.ai's GitHub](https://github.com/commaai/neo/tree/master/case/eon).

 # Non-Printable Parts